1. Telebroad | Support Center

 AI Receptionists Settings

-Select or create an AI agent to show its settings with four tabs – Agent Settings, Call Transfers, Department Emails, and Integrations.
+Select or create an AI agent to show its settings and tabs – Agent Settings, Call Transfers, Department Emails, and Integrations.

 Agent Settings

-- Fallback Destination: This is an importation option for ensuring callers are not stranded.
+• Fallback Destination: This is an important option for ensuring callers are not stranded.
 It will route calls to the extension selected here if the AI agent is disabled, the AI system is temporarily unavailable, the monthly budget is reached, or for any other technical reason.
 It will also route the call if it has reached the maximum call duration and timed out.

 You can also include important rules and behavior restrictions for the agent, including how it should handle call transfers or email requests.